acornamr/acornamr.github.io/docs/data-management.md

 ## Create a Backup Task

-### Create a IAM role for access

-(TODO describe steps resulting in the creation of the new role: AWSDataSyncS3BucketAccess-acornamr-cyXXX.)

 ### Create Task

 In the "Migration & Transfer" section of the dropdown menu "Services", select DataSync.

-In **AWS DataSync**, click on "Create task" and set proceed with:
+In **AWS DataSync**, click on "Create task" and proceed with:

 - Create a new location.
 - Location type: Amazon S3; Region: Europe (Paris).
 - Select the bucket "acornamr-cyXXX".
 - S3 storage class : Standard.
 - Folder "" (blank).
-- IAM role: AWSDataSyncS3BucketAccess-acornamr-cyXXX.
+- IAM role: AWSDataSyncS3BucketAccess-acornamr-backup
 - Click on "Next".
 - Select "Create a new location".
 - Location type: Amazon S3.